JeffreySarnoff/RollingFunctions.jl/README.md

 **FinalSpansRoller** fully applies the spanning function after span-1 initial entries are more coarsely handled.
 This is most commonly used form.

-**FirstSpansRoller** fully applies the spanning function from the first data item, the final span-1 entries are more coarsely handled.
+**FirstSpansRoller** fully applies the spanning function from the first entry; the final span-1 entries are oarsely handled.
 This is used with time series where the newest information is less well established.

 **FullSpansRoller** fully applies the spanning function everywhere.
 It returns span-1 fewer values than it is given.
 This is used with functions that do not taiper well, and in developing other transformations.